 Many working adults might immediately think of baby monitors and video cameras for keeping tabs on their elders.
 In certain cases of dementia, this might actually be appropriate.
 However, for anyone who still has their mental faculties together, it’s a tremendous invasion of privacy and possibly even illegal.
 Still, it’s a great option to start your eventual ‘conversation’ with.

 Fortunately, there are many other options you can pitch to your parents or older loved ones that might suit them just fine, especially if they don’t even know such things exist yet.
+You can also consider Housing Association Software used by many nursing homes to manage multiple things and build a community of friends for your elderly parents.
+They’ll have access to food, healthcare services, transportation options, social engagements with other seniors – all from the comfort of your computer!
 Keep reading to learn about video cameras, wearable body tech, and many other potential options for remotely monitoring your elderly parents remotely using modern technology and possibilities:

 Wyze Video Cameras With 2 Way Audio

 - Live-time Wi-Fi feed lets caregivers check-in online and view what’s going on anytime.

 - Privacy concerns, especially in bathrooms and bedrooms, where accidents might happen and not get noticed.